Harpocrates

 Statue of Harpocrates

-Harpocrates was adapted by the Greeks from the Egyptian child god Horus, who represented the newborn sun, rising each day at dawn.
+Marble statue of Harpocrates, who was adapted by the Greeks from the Egyptian child god Horus, represented the newborn sun, rising each day at dawn.
 Harpocrates meaning “Horus the Child”, was the god of silence, secrets and confidentiality in the Hellenistic religion developed in Ptolemaic Alexandria.
-From Sidi Bishr, Alexandria.
-Graeco-Roman, Roman Period, 2nd century AD.
-Now in...
+In Egyptian mythology, Horus was the child of Isis...

 Gold Cuff Bracelet of Prince Nemareth